The limiting law of the Discrete Gaussian level lines: Initial upper bound on the displacement of a level line

 \subsection{Growth gadget}

-In this section, we will prove that in a region around a line segment at the correct scale, the level-line will drop below a certain point, motivated by the treatment in \cite[Section 5.2]{CLMST16}.
-This will eventually be used (see \cref{lem:grow-droplet}) to show that the level-line drops far enough below where a Wulff shape would be, which will allow us to iteratively grow the region which we know the level-line contains.
+In this section, we will prove that in a region around a line segment at the correct scale, the level line will drop below a certain point, motivated by the treatment in \cite[Section 5.2]{CLMST16}.
+This will eventually be used (see \cref{lem:grow-droplet}) to show that the level line drops far enough below where a Wulff shape would be, which will allow us to iteratively grow the region which we know the level line contains.